MatthewBacalakis/Auth0Sample/readme.md

     1. In the Auth0 Dashboard click the Add Application button.
     2. Give your application a name and for this sample chose Single Page Application as the application type.
 Click create.
     3. Go the settings tab for the new application.
 Save the domain and client id as they will be needed later.
-	4. Scroll down until you see the Allowed Callback URLs dialog and enter http://localhost:3000/callback .
+	4. Scroll down until you see the Allowed Callback URLs dialog and enter http://localhost:3000/callback.
 This url is the address Auth0 will return the access token to upon user login.
 2. Next we create the api.
 	1. In the Auth0 Dashboard go to the api tab and click the Create Api button.
 	2. Provide a name and identifier for the api, leave the signing algorithm to the default value, and click create.
 	3. Go to the settings tab for the new api.
 Save the identifier as it will be needed later.
-	4. In the settings tab enable Allow Offline Access which will allow a refresh token to be generated.
-We are doing this for demo purposes for the UWP native app sample only.
-Our SPA example follows the implicit flow which should not be used with refresh tokens in a production application as a SPA cannot secure a refresh token.
-	5. Go to the Scopes tab for the new api and add these scopes: read:items, write:items, and delete:items.
+	4. Go to the Scopes tab for the new api and add these scopes: read:items, write:items, and delete:items.
 These will indicate what operation a user is able to perform on a mock items endpoint.
 3. Next we will create three users and assign each a job title.
 	1. In the Auth0 Dashboard go to the users tab.
 If you do not have three users create them.
 Naming them a variation of reader, writer, and deleter would be helpful.
 	2. Go to User Details for the reader user and scroll down to app_metadata.
 Enter the following property in the app_metadata json "jobTitle": "ItemReader".